 3. Counting non-postmarked mail ballots is not permitted by Nevada law, which allows late-arriving mail ballots to be counted in only two circumstances: (1) the ballot is accompanied by a valid postmark indicating it was mailed on or before election day, or (2) the ballot has a postmark but "the date of the postmark cannot be determined."
-Legibly postmarked ballots are counted if received four days after election day.
+Ballots legibly postmarked on or before election day are counted if received four days after election day.
 NRS 293.269921(1).
 Ballots bearing postmarks with dates that are illegible or otherwise cannot be determined are appropriately given a shorter timeframe of three days.
 NRS 293.269921(2).